heroku-softtrends/dotnetcore2.main.sample/README.md

-# Softtrends .NET Core 2.x Buildpack for Heroku
+# Sample deployable code using .NET Core 2.x Buildpack for Heroku
-## (Sample Code with Heroku Button deploying ASP.Net Core 2.x)
+## by Softtrends LLC

-This uses the .Net Core 2.x Buildpack provided by Softtends and adds full support for Heroku<br>
+This Sample code uses the .Net Core 2.x Buildpack provided by Softtends and adds full support for Heroku<br>

 We've made some big updates in this release, so it’s **important** that you spend a few minutes to learn what’s new.